Data-driven Reachability Verification with Probabilistic Guarantees under Koopman Spectral Uncertainty: Data-driven Reachability Verification under Spectral Uncertainty

 \section{Data-driven Reachability Verification under Spectral Uncertainty}

 In this section, we present the main technical contribution of this paper by deriving rigorous formal guarantees for reachability verification with uncertain principal Koopman eigenpairs.
-To achieve this, our derivation accounts for both the uncertainty of Koopman eigenpairs arising from finite data, and the sampling uncertainty introduced when estimating their extrema over sets from finite samples.
-In the following analysis, we quantify the impact of these two fundamental sources of uncertainty, and construct the probabilistic guarantee on the reach-time bounds.
+By quantifying the combined impact of uncertainties from sampling and eigenpairs, we establish probabilistic guarantees on the reach-time bounds.
+Given an uncertain Koopman eigenpair $(\tilde{\lambda},\tilde{\psi})$ satisfying Assumption \ref{assumption:setup}(ii) and bounded as in \eqref{eq:eigenfunction_error_bound}, the quantities $\mathcal{L}^{\tilde{\psi}}$ and $\mathcal{A}^{\tilde{\psi}}$ can be bounded as follows,